CamCove-Crichton/newborn-photography/README.md

 - Updated the base.html file with a jQuery CDN script to utilise jQuery within my JavaScript code
 - Began working on implementing some defensive programming for cancel and delete buttons on the site by adding a deleteModal function in the script.js file
 - Updated the deleteModal function to display the modal when the cancel button is clicked to confirm the cancellation request before actually confirmation the cancellation and redirecting to the bookings page
+- Finished updating the deleteBooking view and updated the booking_detail template to display the modal to confirm the deletion of the booking before deleting the record from the database, so effectively adding my defensive programming to both the cancel and delete buttons

 ### Future Developments